 - International Baccalaureate Diploma (IB diploma)

-In addition to having the right pre-university qualification, students will need to have the right subjects combination as well.
-This is dependant on the Bachelor’s degree they wish to apply for as well as the pre-university qualification they decided to take.
+In addition to having the right pre-university qualification, students will need to have the right subject combination as well.
+Depending on the Bachelor’s degree students are aiming for and the pre-university courses of their choice, the subject combination differs.
 For example, students who wish to study engineering or medicine in Germany will have to take Mathematics and Science subjects during their pre-university.
 Students applying for business-related courses should take Mathematics and other business-related subjects.

 German Language Proficiency

 Most Bachelor’s degree courses offered by German universities are conducted in German.
 For those courses, it is necessary for students to be sufficiently proficient in the German language prior to applying to the universities.
 The following German language certificates are accepted by the universities: